Zhuoang2/CS225-UIUC-Gnutella-P2P-Network_Visualization/results.md

 ****
 ## Algorithms
 ### BFS
 Our BFS function is used to find the shortest paths to all other points with a given points.
 We created small, medium, large testcases to test the correctness and efficiency of this function.
+We calculate a lot of paths by hand and test whether the algorithm can find the correct shortest paths.
 There are several examples in the testcases.

 ### Closeness Centrality